-The appraisal period for teachers will run for twelve months from 1 September to 31 August, for support staff the period will run for twelve months from 1 April to 31 March.
+The appraisal period for all staff will run for twelve months from 1 September to 31 August.

-Employees who are employed on a fixed term contract of less than one year will have their performance managed in accordance with the principles underpinning this policy.
-The length of the period will be determined by the duration of their contract.
+Employees who are employed on a fixed term contract of less than 12 months will have their performance managed in accordance with the principles underpinning this policy.